MuscleGeek/Sarthak/2019/June/web-app/fuzzy-htb/writeup.md

 # Fuzzy (HackTheBox) (WEB-APP Challenge)

-Welcome Readers, Today we will be doing the hackthebox(HTB) challenge
+Welcome Readers, Today we will be doing the hack the box (HTB) challenge

 # Finding the Page